 - 350-400 ml coconut milk (the one I got is 80%, bio from Real house brand)

 - all the garlic you can handle

-- optional: a pinch of salt and/or cilantro to taste (we added this at the end)
+- optional: a pinch of salt and/or cilantro to taste (after serving)

-Please note that you can vary these amounts – I used ‘whatever will fit on the cutting block’ for the greens, with ‘whatever makes for a round number’ for the broth/coconut milk, and ‘the amount of garlic that we have accidentally bought too much’.
+Please note that you can vary all of these amounts – I used ’however much fits on our cutting block’ for the veggies, ‘a round number’ for the broth/coconut milk, and the max amount of garlic that we felt was ‘doable’.

 What to do